 Far from representing the end of formal training, informal learning tenants suggest a way forward for supporting employees in their professional training with a centralized and manageable library of on-demand content.
 When learning must be done through doing, training materials can be made available exactly when it’s needed to help individuals more quickly uncover solutions to sticky job problems.

-By making training content available on video, accessible from anywhere at anytime, the training syllabus no longer dictates what an individual must complete.
+By making training content available on video, accessible from anywhere at any time, the training syllabus no longer dictates what an individual must complete.
 For any given employee, there may very well be content that is never used, while other content might be reviewed again and again.

 In this model, employees “pull down” the information they need, putting them in charge of their professional development when and where they need it.
 By allowing employees to dictate what they learn based on the needs of their job, you can ensure they’re getting the right training with the least frustration.

 While manager feedback is critical for successful professional development, so too is interaction between employees both within and between departments.
-Just because learning activities are moving away from the classroom doesn’t meant that they’re becoming more solitary.
+Just because learning activities are moving away from the classroom doesn’t mean that they’re becoming more solitary.
 In fact, social learning as a managed organizational practice is on the rise, and video is making it possible.

 In many ways, sharing knowledge with others can offer many of the same benefits as actually doing the task itself.
 Visionary organizations acknowledge the benefit that employees have to offer to the professional development of others and empower them to support one another.
 Through journaling challenges and sharing best practices with one another, employees can support both their own development as well as that of their colleagues.

 Just as important to keeping employees engaged in their development as making it relevant is ensuring that they’re always challenged.
-Making relevant development material available at anytime, is a great way to get employees comfortable and engaged with the development process.
+Making relevant development material available at any time, is a great way to get employees comfortable and engaged with the development process.
 For your top performers, those who have been with your company a long time, or those that already have a great deal of experience, having access to a deep library of video training content is a great way to ensure that they’re never bored.

 Even for managers and other people high in your organization’s hierarchy, training materials can be a great way to keep people engaged in their jobs, even when the pool of mentors inside your organization starts to shrink.

 Corporate learning and development professionals are beginning to see the opportunity that video presents in helping their employees set goals, achieve job-relevant training, share what they’ve learned with others and stay challenged.
-With an ever expanding library of content created both from the top-down and from the bottom-up, employee training can be more flexible and robust than any classroom, more personalized and attuned to individual goals.
+With an ever-expanding library of content created both from the top-down and from the bottom-up, employee training can be more flexible and robust than any classroom, more personalized and attuned to individual goals.

 Panopto supports learning and development professionals in their work to support their employees by giving them an anywhere, anytime tool for recording and publishing video learning content.
 Learn how a fast-growing data visualization and analytics company used Panopto to support their employees by breaking down corporate silos and enabling social learning.